Abheelash-Mishra/RideMate/README.md

 **Click [here](/performance_test/performance_tests.md) for detailed screenshots and graphs of each test run.**

+All testing was done on the local machine.
+API has also been deployed on Render's free tier as a Docker container.
+Below are its specifications:

+- **CPU:** 0.1
+- **Memory:** 512 MB

 ## k6 Installation For Performance Testing

 ### **Install k6 from GitHub Releases**